Witiko/doctoral-thesis/main.md

 In this section, I will report the results of my experiments in learning interpretable token embeddings:

-- In Section \ref{sec:formal-concept-analysis-with-quantized-token-embeddings},
+- In Section~\vref{sec:formal-concept-analysis-with-quantized-token-embeddings},
   I will show that quantizing the Word2Vec language model makes it possible to determine type-of relations between tokens.

-- In Section \ref{sec:position-independent-token-embeddings-interpretability},
+- In Section~\vref{sec:position-independent-token-embeddings-interpretability},
   I will show that the fastText positional language model makes it possible to determine grammatical properties of tokens.